willyvaessen/100DaysofCode/README.md

 practice with what I've seen the last few days.
 That is, if time permits because there's still some cleaning up and reorganizing to do im my office.

+Worked on Is Else statements in freeCodeCamp's JavaScript Basics course.
+Finished the "Going Deeper with HTML" part in the Sololearn Angular course.

+## 11 September 2023

+Day 41.I've been working on Switch statements today in the JavaScript basics curriculum on freeCodeCamp.